Skip to main content

 git push origin HEAD -f

-If others are working on the same branch, they will need to synchronize their local branches after you force push by running:
+If others work on the same branch, they need to sync:

 1